JuliaPlots/PlotDocs.jl/docs/src/tutorial.md

 StatPlots.jl.
 StatPlots.jl adds a bunch of recipes, but the ones we'll focus on are:

-1. It adds a user recipe for `DataFrame`s.
+1. It adds a type recipe for `Distribution`s.
-2. It adds a type recipe for `Distribution`s.
+2. It adds a plot recipe for marginal histograms.
-3. It adds a plot recipe for marginal histograms.
+3. It adds a bunch of new statistical plot series.

-4. It adds a bunch of new statistical plot series.
+Besides recipes, StatPlots.jl also provides a specialized macro from plotting directly from data tables.

 ### Using User Recipes

 A user recipe says how to interpret plotting commands on a new data type.
-In this case, StatPlots.jl thus has an extension which allows you to plot a `DataFrame` directly by using the column names.
+In this case, StatPlots.jl thus has a macro `@df` which allows you to plot a `DataFrame` directly by using the column names.
 Let's build a `DataFrame` with columns `a`, `b`, and `c`, and tell Plots.jl to use `a` as the `x` axis and plot the series defined by columns `b` and `c`: